 Yes, infrared saunas are great for your skin.
 An infrared sauna heats the body directly using light waves called ‘infrared energy’.
 This is different to a traditional sauna that heats the air around the body – that then in turn heats the body.

 However, the results from the two are the same.
 Both types of sauna trigger an all-over healthy sweat that gets to work cleaning and rejuvenating the skin.
-Check out the best infrared saunas of 2022 – click here.
+Check out the Best Infrared Saunas of 2023.

 If you have sensitive skin, or any type of skin condition, you should consult a healthcare professional for advice before taking a sauna.